Watt, Suh back on field in Rams' 21-20 win over Texans

 Watt, Suh back on field in Rams’ 21-20 win over Texans

-Nick Rose then missed a 57-yard field goal at the gun.
-It was the second missed field goal for Rose as the Texans wait for Ka’imi Fairbairn to get healthy.
+Rose’s last-second kick was his second missed field goal as the Texans wait for Ka’imi Fairbairn to get healthy.

 Kelly, the Rams’ sixth-round pick from Tennessee, continued his breakout preseason in Gurley’s absence with another impressive game.
 He finished Los Angeles’ 19-play drive that consumed 12:06 of the third quarter with a spinning 15-yard TD run.